-The government’s Right to Buy initiative allows individuals to purchase their currently rented council house at a reduced rate.
-Excitingly, recent updates indicate an upcoming extension of the scheme to Housing Association tenants.
-This comprehensive guide provides insights into the program, eligibility criteria, application procedures, and essential considerations.
+The government’s Right to Buy initiative allows individuals to purchase their rented council house at a reduced rate.
+Recent updates indicate an upcoming scheme extension for Housing Association tenants.
+This guide provides insights into the program, eligibility criteria, application procedures, and essential considerations.
 Stay informed and navigate the process smoothly with this invaluable resource.

 What is right to buy?